input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 #### Verify the build

-Check that the Mithril Signer binary is working correctly by running the help function:
+Check that the Mithril signer binary is working correctly by running the help function:

 ```bash
 ./mithril-signer -h